 Analysis of green building certification systems showed that LEED and BREEAM aim to determine overall sustainability based on factors including design, construction, maintenance and operation.
 The WELL certification heavily focusses on the factors affecting occupant needs and comfort from IEQ to nourishment, fitness and state of mind.
 LEVEL(s) is a common European performance-based framework for the sustainability of the buildings, emphasizing essential aspects like - health and comfort - related to the building's performance enabling the assessment of them via suitable indicators.
 Among the IEQ components, the most significant for LEED, WELL, and SRI schemes is the indoor air quality (~50% contribution to the total IEQ credits), while visual comfort is the most credited for the BREEAM certification (33%).
 IAQ and Thermal comfort are credited equally for the LEVEL(s).
-The rapid change in our way of life due to technological advancement and extraordinary circumstances (pandemic) increases the need for better living conditions in closed spaces.
-Nowadays, there is a plethora of green building certifications, highlighting the importance of indoor environmental quality for the occupants' comfort and well-being.
-The green building certification aspects related to human comfort might be introduced to dynamic EPCs.
+The comparative assessment performed on those well-established certification schemes and frameworks governing the human comfort has shed light on the domains of indoor environmental quality selected to be examined within the project.
+The IEQ pillars considered correspond to the thermal comfort, the visual comfort and the IAQ.